aartichella/eventsinthecity-client/eventsinthecity-client/README.md

-# eventsinthecity
+# Eventsinthecity
-# This web application that was created will show both technical events and recreational activities in a city.
+This web application that was created will show both technical events and recreational activities in a city.
 This app is geared towards students trying to balance attending seminars, meetups and fun activities

 ## Usage